stephengold/j-ogg-all/README.md

 Package names begin with `de.jarnbjo.`

+The source code is compatible with JDK 7.
-The source code and pre-built libraries are compatible with JDK 7.
+The pre-built libraries are compatible with JDK 8.

 [Jump to table of contents](#toc)